2022 Ext3/EXT2 Recovery| Repair Linux Partition from Windows 10 - Qiling

 Step 3.
 Preview and restore the lost partition(s).

-There are times that you want to recover EXT3/2 data in Windows 10/8/7.
-But Windows can't read Linux partitions without third-party software.
-Then, you need Qiling data recovery software and Qiling partition recovery software to do you a favor.
-In this EXT3 recovery guide, we'll walk you through the two parts:
+If you need to recover EXT3/2 data in Windows 10/8/7, you'll find that Windows can't read Linux partitions without third-party software.
+To overcome this, you can use Qiling data recovery software and Qiling partition recovery software to help you recover your lost data.
+This guide will walk you through the process of using these tools to recover your EXT3 data.

 Here are a couple of commonplace scenarios that Linux users tend to lose data.

-First, download and install the Qiling hard drive recovery software on your computer or laptop that is running Windows 10/8.1/8/7/XP/Vista
+Download and install the Qiling hard drive recovery software on your computer or laptop running Windows 10/8.1/8/7/XP/Vista.

 Step 1.
 Choose file types and click "Next" to start

-Launch Deep Data Recovery.
-Choose file types and click "Next" to start.
+Launch Deep Data Recovery, select the file types you want to recover, and click "Next" to initiate the process.

 Step 2.
 Select and scan the lost partition

-Note: Since the Windows system doesn't support the Linux file system, the Ext2 or Ext3 partition will be recognized as lost partition with no drive letter in the software.
-If you want to recover data from Ext2/Ext3 partition, you can follow these steps.
+Since the Windows system doesn't support the Linux file system, the Ext2 or Ext3 partition will be recognized as a lost partition with no drive letter.
+To recover data from this partition, follow these steps.

 Step 3.
 Filter the scanned results